 However, if Bondi is where you prefer to stay, early booking is essential, as it is one of the most popular areas to stay in Sydney with both young domestic tourists and international visitors.

-10. Manly, beautiful beach area
+10. Manly, where to stay in Sydney in a beautiful beach area

 While Bondi Beach gets all the accolades, there’s an equally beautiful beach a little farther up the coast frequented by those visitors and Sydneysiders in the know.
 The beautiful beach side suburb of Manly is a resort area in northern Sydney, 17km north of the city centre.